 The Keto Essential Cookbook is available NOW for FREE!
 For a hard copy, you only pay the shipping and handling.
 Get over 100+ scrumptious recipes with net carb, fat, protein, and calorie count for every recipe.
 Click here to purchase yours today!

 I have heard a lot about shirataki noodles and more specifically, the Miracle Noodles brand.
 For years, I have said I would try them out and I’m finally getting around to doing that.
-I whipped up my infamous Alfredo sauce recipe, added chicken and green veggies, and paired it with the Fettuccini Miracle Noodles.
+I whipped up my infamous Alfredo sauce recipe, added chicken and green veggies.

 Yes, alfredo sauce is low carb if you prepare it yourself.
 Many store-bought alfredo brands are loaded with added sugar.
 The ingredients in this recipe result in 3 net carbs (just for the alfredo sauce) per serving.

-How Do You Make Alfredo Sauce with Heavy Whipping Cream?
+How to Make Alfredo Sauce with Heavy Whipping Cream

 I like to add cream cheese to my alfredo sauce.
 You can totally omit it if you wish.
 I add cream cheese for additional flavor.
 It also helps add a little additional fat for keto macros.